NOT UNDER THE LAW BUT UNDER GRACE

 Introduction

-For sin shall not have dominion over you: for ye are not under the law, but under grace.
+For sin shall not have dominion [control] over you, for you are not under law but under grace.
 (Romans 6:14)

 What is the relationship of the Law of Moses to the redemption that is in Christ?
 The answer to this question is important to the dedicated Christian.